artoman42/MLE_Homework_Artem_Hrachov/README.md

 │   └── __init__.py
 ├── models                    # Folder where trained models are stored │   └── various model files
-├── models                    # Folder where results of inference are stored │   └── various results files
+├── results                    # Folder where results of inference are stored │   └── various results files
 ├── training                  # Scripts and Dockerfiles used for training │   ├── Dockerfile